+See if you could be entitled to Pension Credit at gov.uk/pension-credit-calculator

+Universal Credit

-See if you could be entitled to Pension Credit at gov.uk/pension-credit-calculator Universal Credit Universal Credit has replaced a number of means-tested benefits you would have previously been able to claim, including Tax Credits, income-based Jobseeker's Allowance, income-related Employment and Support Allowance (ESA) and Income Support.
-You can find more information about Universal Credit at moneyhelper.org.uk/universalcredit-introduction Benefits if you're unemployed If you've lost your job, you might be able to claim State benefits.
+Universal Credit has replaced a number of means-tested benefits you would have previously been able to claim, including Tax Credits, income-based Jobseeker's Allowance, income-related Employment and Support Allowance (ESA) and Income Support.

+You can find more information about Universal Credit at moneyhelper.org.uk/universalcredit-introduction

+Benefits if you're unemployed

+If you've lost your job, you might be able to claim State benefits.
 The main benefit you can claim is still Jobseeker's Allowance (JSA), if you have paid enough National Insurance Contributions (NICs).

 If you need help with other costs, such as bringing up children, you might need to claim Universal Credit instead.

-Find out more about the unemployment benefits you can claim at moneyhelper.org.uk/benefits-when-youve-lost-your-job Benefits if you're ill or disabled If you've made enough National Insurance Contributions, you might be able to claim new-style ESA along with Universal Credit if you need help with other costs.
-If you don't qualify for new-style ESA, you might be able to claim Universal Credit instead If you're already getting ESA and are receiving the severe disability premium, you will not be asked to claim Universal Credit yet.
-You can find out more about benefits if you're ill or disabled at moneyhelper.org.uk/universal-credit-for-disabled-people If you need extra help with the costs of getting about or daily living, such as help with washing or dressing, you might be able to claim Personal Independence Payment (PIP).
-Find out more about PIP, how to claim it and if you're eligible at moneyhelper.org.uk/pip Benefits if you're a carer If you're caring for someone who is getting certain disability benefits, such as Personal Independence Payment, Attendance Allowance or Disability Living Allowance, you might be entitled to Carer's Allowance if you spend at least 35 hours a week caring for them.
-If you're getting Carer's Allowance you are only allowed to earn £132 a week for the 2022/23 tax year.
-Discover more about these benefits at moneyhelper.org.uk/getting-the-right-entitlements Useful contacts MoneyHelper MoneyHelper is independent and set up by government to help people make the most of their money by giving free, impartial pensions and money guidance to everyone across the UK - online and over the phone.
-For free and impartial pensions guidance on any pension queries you can contact us by calling on: 08001387777 Mon - Fri: 8am to 6pm +44 20 3553 2279 if you're outside the UK Or visit moneyhelper.org.uk Where you'll not only find information, tips and tools on pensions and retirement planning but on a wide range of topics including day-to-day money management, savings, as well as help for life changing events such as starting a family or losing your job.
+Find out more about the unemployment benefits you can claim at moneyhelper.org.uk/benefits-when-youve-lost-your-job

+Benefits if you're ill or disabled

+If you've made enough NICs, you might be able to claim new-style ESA along with Universal Credit if you need help with other costs.

+If you don't qualify for new-style ESA, you might be able to claim Universal Credit instead.

+If you're already getting ESA and are receiving the severe disability premium, you will not be asked to claim Universal Credit yet.

+You can find out more about benefits if you're ill or disabled at moneyhelper.org.uk/universal-credit-for-disabled-people

+If you need extra help with the costs of getting about or daily living, such as help with washing or dressing, you might be able to claim Personal Independence Payment (PIP).

+Find out more about PIP, how to claim it and if you're eligible at moneyhelper.org.uk/pip

+Benefits if you're a carer

+If you're caring for someone who is getting certain disability benefits, such as PIP, Attendance Allowance or Disability Living Allowance, you might be entitled to Carer's Allowance if you spend at least 35 hours a week caring for them

+If you're getting Carer's Allowance you are only allowed to earn £139 a week for the 2023/24 tax year.

+Discover more about these benefits at moneyhelper.org.uk/getting-the-right-entitlements

+Useful contacts

+MoneyHelper

+MoneyHelper is independent and set up by government to help people make the most of their money by giving free, impartial money and pensions guidance to everyone across the UK - online and over the phone.

+For free and impartial guidance on any money or pension queries you can contact us by calling on:

+Money guidance

+08001383944

+Mon - Fri 8am-6pm

++44 20 3733 3495

+if you're outside the UK

+Pensions quidance

+0800 011 3797

+Mon - Fri 9am to 5pm

++44 20 7932 5780

+if you're outside the UK

+Or visit moneyhelper.org.uk

 Webchat: